-9.3 Gloves
+9.6 Gloves

-Gloves shall be worn when it can be reasonably anticipated that the employee may have hand contact with blood, other potentially infectious materials, contaminated equipment surfaces, mucous membranes and non-intact skin, or other situations deemed appropriate by the department or employee.
+Gloves shall be worn when it can be reasonably anticipated that the employee may have hand contact with blood, other potentially infectious materials, contaminated equipment surfaces, mucous membranes and non-intact skin, or other situations deemed appropriate by the school, department, or employee.

-9.3.1 Disposable (single use) gloves, such as surgical or examination gloves, shall be replaced as soon as practical when contaminated or as soon as feasible if they are torn, punctured, or when their ability to function as a barrier is compromised.
+9.6.1 Disposable (single use) gloves, such as surgical or examination gloves, shall be replaced as soon as practical when contaminated or as soon as feasible if they are torn, punctured, or when their ability to function as a barrier is compromised.
 These gloves shall not be washed or decontaminated for re-use, nor ever used on more than one student.